This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-An abrasion is a scrape on your child's skin.
-It may happen when his or her skin rubs against a rough surface.
+An abrasion is a wound on your child's skin.
+Abrasions usually happen when his or her skin rubs against a rough surface.
 Examples of an abrasion include rug burn, a skinned elbow, or road rash.
-Abrasions can be many shapes and sizes.
+Abrasions can be deep or shallow.
 The wound may hurt, bleed, bruise, or swell.

 How can I care for my child's abrasion?

-- Press a clean cloth against your child's wound to stop any bleeding.
+- Press a clean cloth against your child's wound for 5 to 10 minutes to stop any bleeding.

-- Rinse your child's wound with a lot of clean water.
+- Rinse your child's wound with clean water.
 Do not use harsh soap, alcohol, or iodine solutions.

 - Use a clean, wet cloth to remove any objects, such as small pieces of rocks or dirt.